-Red Pesto Sauce is made with sun dried tomatoes, olive oil, garlic, pine nuts, basil, and a delicious amount of parmesan.
+Red Pesto Sauce or pesto rosso is made with sun-dried tomatoes, olive oil, garlic, pine nuts, basil, and a delicious amount of parmesan.

 Red pesto or pesto rosso is made with very similar ingredients to pesto alla genovese (green pesto), the version I grew up familiar with.
 Disclaimer: I am not italian, but I do love italian food.
-This is not a strictly traditional recipe, but it is pretty close.
+This is not a strictly traditional recipe.
 Some varieties also include roasted red peppers or pepper flakes for extra smokiness and spice.

 You can make this red pesto the traditional way in a mortar with pestle, or in a blender or food processor like I prefer to do.